wyseo10/crazyswarm2/docs2/tutorials.rst

 The crazyflie_server, vel_mux and slam toolbox nodes are obviously the same as the mapping launch file example, with some key differences:

-* crazyflie_server: An extra parameter called 'world_tf_name' which changes the name of the 'world' transform to 'map'.
+* crazyflie_server: The reference frame is set to 'map'.
 This is to ensure compatibilty with the NAV2 bringup node later.
 * slam toolbox:  'map_frame' set to 'map, 'mode' set to localization with a 'map_file_name' and 'map_start_pose' (now remember marking the start position of the mapping tutorial?)

 The next two nodes are new, which are included IncludeLaunchDescription to include other launch files (since these are pretty big).